Spin Dictators new style

 “We live in a time of digital authoritarianism,” a Harvard researcher told The New York Times.
 The success of street protests is less determined by their size and duration, as they used to be.
 Even if protests are massive – as they are now in Iran – that is no guarantee of success.

 Nowadays, you also have to break down the power base of spin dictators.
-And that, as we see every day in Hungary, requires patience, shrewdness and at least as long a breath as the spider dictator himself had when he started his advance.
+And that requires patience, as we see every day in Hungary.
+It requires shrewdness.
+You need just as much endurance as the spider dictator himself had when he started his advance.